TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 # Methods
 Methods, also known as functions, are one of the foundational building blocks in programming.
 Almost every language implements some way of making methods.

 You will often find yourself writing the same code in different places in your program.
 Wouldn't it be great if there was a way to reuse the same code over and over again without having to write it all out each time?
 This is what methods are for.
 They allow you to wrap sections of your code in a name, which you can then use where you need that code to be run in your program, and as many times are you need.

 This concept allows for what programmers refer to as the *D.R.Y.* approach to programming *-Don't Repeat Yourself-*.
-For one, programmers are known for being lazy, but as you will see this is actually a good thing.
 Recycling parts of code that would otherwise need to be repeated, often numerous times in several places, *can* make your program more readable and more manageable.

 In this lesson we are going to deconstruct what methods are, their behaviour, and how they are used.

 ## Learning Outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

+!!NEEDS FIXING!!
 * You understand how to use Ruby's built in methods on objects
 * How would you create your own custom method?
-* How would you *call* your own methods?
+* How would you *call* your own method?
-* What is the difference between a explicit and implicit return in your methods?
+* What is the difference between a *explicit* and *implicit* return in your methods?
-* You understand the difference between `puts` and `return`
+* What is the difference between `puts` and `return`?

-## Ruby's Built in Methods (Using Methods)
+## Ruby's Built in Methods

 One of Ruby's great advantages for new programmers is the large number of built-in methods it includes.
 You've been using many of them already, probably without even realizing it.
-In your previous practice so far, you have modified strings and other objects in various ways.
+Over the course of your learning so far, you have modified strings and other objects in various ways.
 Each of these operations you have performed has been a method.
 These are most often applied by adding `.method_name` after the object you are modifying.

 ```ruby
 "anything".reverse